Feburary 5, 2022

 All drop bags must be left at the designated spot near the Finish line by 5:45 AM.

-Runner crew are able to reach every aid station, however only the Laguna Seca, Creekside and Toro aid stations are accessible without a lengthy hike.
+Runner crew are able to reach every aid station, however only the Laguna Seca, and Toro Creek aid stations are accessible without a lengthy hike.
+There is no vehicular access to Sandstone Ridge, Skyline, or Oil Well Aid Stations.

 Pacers may join runners at the Laguna Seca Aid Station, mile 39.2.